Get Approved for up to $35,000 in 3 minutes

 When Should You Consider a Co-signer?

 If you have the down payment for a mortgage but just don’t quite meet the minimum requirements for a mortgage, instead of giving up, you may want to consider a co-signer.
-Co-signers essentially vouch for you to purchase the home, but you have to keep up with the payments.
+Even if you can get a larger down payment, lenders like to see the primary borrowers' credit score in good standing.
+If it isn’t, they prefer a good co-signer to help with the approval process.
+This is because co-signers essentially vouch for you to purchase the home, but you have to keep up with the payments.
 When they sign, they’re putting their finances and credit at risk.

 When it comes to getting a co-signer, you don’t always have to have a joint mortgage.
-With a mortgage guarantor, they aren’t even on the title but their higher credit score can help you get a better mortgage rate.
-As mortgage rates rise and debt payments get higher and higher, many are considering co-signers.
+With a mortgage guarantor, they aren’t even on the title, but their higher credit score can help you get a better mortgage rate.
+As mortgage rates rise, debt payments get higher and higher, Canadians are starting to incur too much debt, and many are considering co-signers.

 In most cases, borrowers need a co-signer because they don’t have a strong credit score, they have a short employment history, they don’t have a solid income, and, even if they’re approved, the mortgage rates make it impossible for them to afford.
 A cosigner can change their personal finance situation and help them save money.